JustTalDevelops/GoodWishesForAni/README.md

 Some say he was kidnapped.
 Some say he commit suicide.
 His only goal with the dev role in Developer Union, and now that he has it, he has no reason to live.
 The only way we can bring him back is by sending good vibes his way or removing him dev role.

+# Disclaimer

+Sentences were made by Sink because I'm way too lazy to write shit myself, blame him for all errors.